SisyphusMD/archiver/README.md

 # Archiver

-Archiver is a powerful, highly configurable backup tool, designed to remove barriers to following the 3-2-1 backup rule.
-It leverages the robust capabilities of [Duplicacy](https://github.com/gilbertchen/duplicacy) to create encrypted and de-duplicated backups, and automates the process of intiating, copying, pruning, and restoring Duplicacy repositories for any directory or service.
-It provides an easy way to run custom pre- and post-backup scripts for each directory or service, while offering scheduling via cron and notifications vs Pushover.
+Archiver is a powerful, highly configurable backup tool, designed to remove barriers to following the [3-2-1 Backup Strategy](https://www.backblaze.com/blog/the-3-2-1-backup-strategy/).
+It leverages the robust capabilities of [Duplicacy](https://github.com/gilbertchen/duplicacy) to create encrypted and de-duplicated backups, and automates the process of intiating, copying, pruning, and restoring Duplicacy repositories for any directory or service to any number of storage backends.
+It provides an easy way to run custom pre- and post-backup scripts for each directory or service, while offering scheduling via Cron and notifications vs [Pushover](https://pushover.net).

 ## Features